lamduynguyen/wildcard-join/README.md

             - Likely have to go back to the root node => lose the performance benefits of AhoCorasick's suffix links
     - Probably we should find a better working example

-### Realistic scenario

-- An amazon-like website.
-Its database contains a `Product` relation:
-  - `Product` has several columns, with three columns `id`, `name`, and `description`
-    - This relation stores all product's information: name, price, the provided description, ....
-- An internal market analyst team want to find out which product group(s) are the hottest
-  - Don't have the product group mapping yet, e.g., a `ProductGroup` relation and a `ProductToGroup` mapping relation
-  - Also, with millions of product, maintaining such a mapping relation does not work
-- Typical solution: Maintain a `Keyword` with following columns:
-  -
--
-- three relations (amongst the others): `Product`, `Keyword`, and `Pattern`

-  - `Keyword` has one column: `keyword` -- containing

 ### (Obsolete) Inverted index idea

 - Lazily build the inverted hash index using n-grams of all rows